Liston Colaco

-Liston Colaço (born 12 November 1998) is an Indian professional footballer who plays as a winger for Indian Super League club ATK Mohun Bagan and the India national team.
+Liston Colaço (born 12 November 1998) is an Indian professional footballer who plays as a forward for Indian Super League club Mohun Bagan and the India national team.

 Club career

 Born in Davorlim, Goa, Colaço is a product of Salgaocar.
 He was the top scorer with the club's under-19 side during the 2016–17 I-League U18 with 16 goals.
 Colaço also played for Salgaocar's first team during the 2016–17 Goa Professional League, becoming top scorer during that tournament with 13 goals.

 In March 2017, it was announced that Colaço had been selected into Goa's final squad for the 2016–17 Santosh Trophy.
 He began the tournament with a goal in Goa's first match against Meghalaya.
 Colaço scored in the 52nd minute as Goa won 2–1.
 He then scored a brace for Goa in the semi-finals against Kerala on 23 March 2017 which sent Goa to the final.